 - Two references are required.
 Letters of recommendation from faculty or others who can speak to your academic potential are welcome but not required.

-Applications should be received no later than March 15, 2018.
-Applicants will be notified in mid-May 2018.
+Applications should be received no later than March 15, 2019.